google/zetasql/docs/array_functions.md

 </td>
   <td>
-    Checks to see if all search values are in an array.
+    Checks if all search values are in an array.
   </td>
 </tr>